detro/ghostdriver/README.md

 **PLEASE NOTE**

+**0 - IT'S NOT DONE!
+The only commands implemented are the one used by the `examples/google_cheese/` directory**

 **1 - It's still experimental**

 **2 - Not ready for Production**

 **3 - Only 13 of the >90 WireProtocol Commands implemented**

+**4 - I released it to get people interested in contributing.
+Not to provide a solution: it's not ready yet!**

 ** * * * * * * * * * * * * **